riceric22/riceric22.github.io/moml.md

 **Grading**: There will be approximately 10 homeworks (estimated weekly) totaling 50% of your grade.
 There will also be 3 midterms at 15% each, one per focus area.
 5% for participation.

+A template for your homework solutions can be found [here](https://www.overleaf.com/read/jpxqtspbpqdk).
+Homeworks are due a week after they are assigned.

 ### Schedule

 Tentative schedule.